Skip to Content

 One of the advantages of Mississippi’s child support guidelines is that support is paid until the child turns 21.
 In many states, support is only paid until a child turns 18.
 A child support agreement can also take college into account, as well as room and board while the child is at school.

 • Withholding income from the delinquent payor's paycheck.
-When a court issues a child support order, the parents must provide certain information, including their employer and income source, to the court.
+When a court issues a child support order, the parents must provide certain information, including their employers and income sources, to the court.
 The DCSE can use that information to garnish wages from a delinquent parent's paycheck.

-• Intercepting tax returns from IRS or State tax refunds.
-Importantly, the DCSE can also seize stimulus checks issued by the government to combat the COVID-19 pandemic.
+• Intercepting tax returns from the IRS or state tax refunds.
+The DCSE can also seize stimulus checks issued by the government to combat the COVID-19 pandemic.

 • Garnishing unemployment benefits.
 If the delinquent parent utilizes unemployment benefits, the DCSE can garnish that income source for child support.
-It's also important to note that a court can request a delinquent payor to find employment to repay any missed child support.
+A court can also request a delinquent payor to find employment to repay any missed child support.

 • Passport revocation.
 The delinquent parent may have their passport revoked.